-How to Best Reduce Stress in the Workplace
+6 Best Tips to Reduce Employee Stress in the Workplace

 - Healthy and Flexible Work Environment.
 All too often we find ourselves eating lunch at our desks because we feel we do not have time to take a break.
 I know I am guilty of it!
 When your employees see you working through lunch and staying at the office until the sun goes down, they will think that is the expectation.
 If this schedule is your habit, make sure your employees know it is not the standard.
 Verbally encourage people to get up and take a break to make time for themselves during the work day and when they do give them positive reinforcement for taking that break.
-Taking your mind off of work, will actually increase engagement and productivity levels.
-I also recommend implementing a telecommuting policy that allows employees to work from home if necessary.
+Taking your mind off of work will actually increase engagement and productivity levels.
+I also recommend implementing a telecommuting policy that allows employees to work from home, if possible.
 Today's generation is looking for flexibility, be it flexible work hours or to have the ability to work remotely.
-If employees know they can take care of personal business when it is necessary they will be less stressed.
+If employees know they can take care of personal business when necessary, they will be less stressed at work.

 - Encourage time off.
-Time away from work actually allows people to refresh and rejuvenate and when they return to work they are actually more productive.
+Time away from work allows people to refresh and rejuvenate and when they return to work they are actually more productive.
 Encourage your employees to take time off.
 Many organizations have even implemented a cap on the number of PTO hours that can be rolled over, which forces employees to use their accrued time.
-See this article written by my colleague about the benefits of taking vacation.

 - Listen to your employees and address their concerns.
 If an employee comes to you expressing a concern, listen to them and take them seriously.
 Even if the concern is something that you cannot change, do not ignore it.
 Explain the situation to the employee so they know that you care.
 A lot of stress can be created in the workplace by a manager who does not listen or express care for the team.